-- The provider's duty and authority to fulfill this obligation stems from PA's April 15, 2020 worker safety order, through which the Governor's office exercised its powers, under PA's public health law, to take any disease control measure appropriate to protect the public from the spread of infectious disease. - To comply with applicable confidentiality laws, do not disclose the identity of the ill person when notifying employees with close contacts to the positive case of their potential exposure. - To implement this requirement, providers may want to designate one assigned staff member to follow up with affected employees and should provide this staff member with: - a private space in which to make phone calls; and - adequate training to ensure the identity of the ill individual remains protected. - Please continue to report to DHS client and staff illness or exposure.
+- The provider's duty and authority to fulfill this obligation stems from PA's April 15, 2020 worker safety order, through which the Governor's office exercised its powers under PA's public health law to take any disease control measure appropriate to protect the public from the spread of infectious disease. - To comply with applicable confidentiality laws, do not disclose the identity of the ill person when notifying employees with close contacts to the positive case of their potential exposure. - To implement this requirement, providers may want to designate one assigned staff member to follow up with affected employees and should provide this staff member with: - a private space in which to make phone calls; and - adequate training to ensure the identity of the ill individual remains protected. - Please continue to report to DHS client and staff illness or exposure.

-had close contact with that employee would be considered exposed and the provider should notify them of their potential exposure.

-- 4) The Safety Order provides that sick employees should not return to work until the employee meets the CDC criteria to discontinue home isolation. - 5) Ensure the workplace has designated an employee(s) to identify and notify close contacts of positive or probable cases in a timely manner while maintaining confidentiality of sick individuals to implement the above-listed requirements. - 6) Implement a temperature screening protocol before employees enter the workplace, before the start of each shift.
+- following a close contact with a COVID-19 case.
+In guiding exposed employees about when to return to work and how to mitigate risk, providers are asked to exercise their best judgment after balancing public safety while ensuring the continued delivery of critical services and functions.) - b.
+Alternatively, consistent with original CDC guidance regarding exposed employees, the provider may urge employees identified as close contacts of the Covid-19 positive or probable individual to isolate at home for 14 days following the exposure. - 3.
+If an employee who has had close contact with a positive/probable case becomes sick during the workday, that person should be sent home immediately and urged to quarantine for 14 days.
+Others at the workplace who have had close contact with that employee would be considered exposed and the provider should notify them of their potential exposure. - 4.
+The Safety Order provides that sick employees should not return to work until the employee meets the CDC criteria to discontinue home isolation. - 5.
+Ensure the workplace has designated an employee(s) to identify and notify close contacts of positive or probable cases in a timely manner while maintaining confidentiality of sick individuals to implement the above-listed requirements. - 6.
+Implement a temperature screening protocol before employees enter the workplace, before the start of each shift.
 The Safety Order further requires that employers send home employees with a temperature of 100.4 degrees Fahrenheit or higher, and establish return-to-work procedures with criteria for returning to work that are consistent with CDC guidance. - We urge providers not to require proof of COVID-19 testing either to qualify for sick leave or to return to work. - For more information regarding how to develop a workplace temperature screening protocol, please see "Workplace Temperature Screening: Considerations for Developing and Implementing A Screening Protocol."